-The 14 Best Breweries in San Francisco Right Now
+The 16 Best San Francisco Breweries to Try Right Now

 Park Chalet’s biggest draw may be its expansive dog-friendly lawn where one can often find live music, but the hand-crafted ales and lagers are all plenty of reason for a visit to the beach.
 The beers are pretty traditional: honey wheat, West Coast IPA, Kolsch, etc., but that just means there’s something for almost every kind of beer drinker.
 You can’t get the beers anywhere else, but you can take them home in a growler.
 (And fine, you can also find them at their sister restaurant, Beach Chalet, which is the beer’s namesake, but those in the know understand that Beach Chalet is for tourists and Park Chalet is for the rest of us.)

-21st Amendment moved most of its beer production to a sprawling brewery in San Leandro, but the brewers at the SF location still produce a couple of new small-batch one-off releases every week, which means it qualifies for this list.
+21st Amendment moved most of its beer production to a sprawling brewery in San Leandro, but the brewers at the SF location still produce a couple of new, small-batch, one-off releases every week.
 The brewery—named after the amendment that ended prohibition—has a couple of year-round beers (the Brew Free or Die IPA is probably the most popular) but is also known for its seasonal beers, specifically Hell or High Watermelon wheat beer.
+Need an excuse other than just drinking some classic and tasty SF-brewed beer?
+Hit up Trivia Night on Sundays at 7 pm.

 Cellarmaker Brewing Company

-Cellarmaker is quite possibly SF’s most popular brewery and it’s not because they make an awesome flagship beer.
+Cellarmaker is quite possibly the most popular of all the San Francisco breweries, and it’s not because they make an excellent flagship beer.
 It’s the exact opposite.
-The owners/brewers at Cellarmaker say they’d be bored making the same couple of beers all of the time, so instead, they’re constantly producing small batches of experimental beers.
+The owners/brewers at Cellarmaker are constantly producing small batches of experimental beers.
 There are 12 beers on tap in the cozy tasting room, and although you can’t count on drinking whatever it is you loved the last time you were in, you can count on three to four of the taps pouring some of the best hoppy IPAs you’ll ever drink.
-Pro-tips: 1.
 Bring your growler if you want to take some home.
-2. If you would like some of SF’s best Detroit-style pizza with your beer (which you do), head to Cellarmaker House of Pizza in the Mission, where there are nine beers on tap.
+Head to Cellarmaker House of Pizza in the Mission, where there are 10-plus beers on tap if you’d like to pair SF’s best Detroit-style pizza.

 Laughing Monk Brewing

-This industrial-style small-batch brewery is popular because of its inventive California-meets-Belgian style beer, but also because there’s almost always something fun going on there, like trivia, pinball, collabs with other breweries, food trucks, and lots of employees who love to talk about beer.
-There are 16 rotating taps in the 1,000-square foot tasting room (there’s also a parklet), and if the Rhubarbra Strawsand Sour (a sour ale with a focus on rhubarb and accents of strawberry) is available, definitely get that one.
+This industrial-style small-batch brewery is popular for its inventive California-meets-Belgian–style beer but also because there’s almost always something fun going on (think: karaoke, trivia, craft nights, pinball, collaborations with other San Francisco breweries, food trucks).
+There are 16 rotating taps in the kid- and pet-friendly, 1,000-square-foot tasting room (there’s also a parklet), and if the Rhubarbra Straws and Sour (a sour ale with a focus on rhubarb and accents of strawberry) is available, definitely get that one.

 Speakeasy Ales & Lagers

 “You don’t know what you’ve got ‘til it’s gone” was never more true than when Speakeasy suddenly shut down in 2017.
 Maybe most San Franciscans hadn’t had a Big Daddy IPA or Prohibition Ale in years, but to not even have the option to drink Speakeasy’s bold, complex beers was too much to handle.
 Luckily, it was brought back to life a few months later, and we’ll never take it for granted again.
-The prohibition era-themed taproom has 17 beers on draft, including the aforementioned two usual suspects, but the move is to try a limited release.
+The prohibition-era-themed taproom has 17 beers on draft, including the two usual suspects, but don’t forget to try a limited release.

 Black Hammer Brewing